Jibyjib/Jibyjib.github.io/somephysomemath/content/notebook.md

 This also should help guide those who come after me.
 You can see the path that I took to end up where I currently am.

+### January 8th 2022

+I read and wrote notes for Chapter 33, Representations of the Lorentz Group, of Mark Srednicki's "Quantum Field Theory."

 ### January 6th 2022

-I wrote up my notes for the end of chapter 3 of Chris J Isham's "Modern Differential Geometry for Physicists."
+I wrote up my notes for the end of Chapter 3, Vector Fields and n-forms, of Chris J Isham's "Modern Differential Geometry for Physicists."

 ### January 4th 2022